drbcary/mini_GUI/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Download the folder (green "Code" button at top then "Download ZIP").

+Open the "h5_to_mat" file in MATLAB and run to extract data from wavesurfer h5 files.

-Download the folder, open up the mini_GUI.mat file and click run in MATLAB.
+Open the mini_GUI.mat file and click run in MATLAB, following directions to find the .mat structure file created from h5_to_mat process.

+Instructions with more details on how to run the program are in progress.

+Feel free to contact me at dr.bcary@gmail.com if you have questions.

 <p align="right">(<a href="#top">back to top</a>)</p>